Maternity Care Deserts: Bridging the Gaps in Maternal Health

 From the National Trend to Texas Reality

-Across the U.S., around one in four pregnant women delay beginning prenatal care until after the first trimester—a national red flag.
-In Texas, the situation is even more urgent.
-The March of Dimes reports that approximately 20-25% of pregnant women in Texas receive inadequate or no prenatal care compared to 15% nationally.
+Across the United States, roughly one in four pregnant women begin prenatal care after the first trimester—a national red flag for maternal and infant health.
+In Texas, the situation is more urgent.
+According to the March of Dimes, approximately 20–25% of pregnant women in Texas receive inadequate or no prenatal care, compared to about 15% nationally.

-This, coupled with about half of Texas counties are classified as Maternity Care Deserts, means pregnant mothers in rural or underserved parts of Texas face longer travel times, fewer provider options, and a greater risk of late or missed prenatal care, which translates into higher chances of complications for both mother and baby.
+This challenge is compounded by the fact that about half of Texas counties are classified as maternity care deserts, meaning they lack hospitals offering obstetric care and obstetric providers.
+As a result, pregnant mothers in rural and underserved areas face longer travel times, fewer provider options, and a higher likelihood of delayed or missed prenatal care—conditions that significantly increase the risk of complications for both mother and baby.

 The Maternal Health Gaps